jcornaz/heron/README.md

 ## Design principles

-* Don't mirror rapier's API.
-Simplify what can be simplified.
-Use bevy idoms when possible.
-Don't expect users to know how [rapier] works.
+* Don't mirror rapier's API and don't expect users to know how [rapier] works.
     * [rapier]'s API targets physics simulation for rust, where Heron targets [bevy] *games*.
 It is "similar", yes, but it isn't "the same".